Bank of Valletta

 Bank of Valletta plc (BOV) is a Maltese bank and financial services company headquartered in Santa Venera.
 It is the oldest established financial services provider in Malta and one of the largest.
 As of 2014, the bank had 44 branches, 6 regional business centres, a head office, and a wealth management arm located around the Maltese Islands.
 It has representative offices in the United Kingdom, Australia, Belgium and Italy.

+BOV has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.